Cam438648/Cam438648/README.md

 Hello, I'm Cameron.
-My goal is to become a proffesional front-end web developer by 2025.
+My goal is to become a professional front-end web developer by 2025.